 The next morning (January 1st 2014), it was time to put my ideas into action.
 With no clue of where to go or how to apply, I just started googling for overseas positions.
 By lunchtime, I had applied for several jobs over three continents.
 The one that I wanted the most, however, was Victoria Shanghai Academy in Hong Kong.
 I’m not just saying that because that’s where I work.
 I was genuinely blown away by what I had researched about the school, its unique bilingual approach and its fantastic city.
 Over the next few months, I had several interviews lined up (Hong Kong, Brazil, Seychelles and Spain).
 Hong Kong came much earlier than the others.
 I was offered the position and cancelled the other interviews.

 My blog’s audience is mostly made up of teachers in England.
 I often get asked about my move.
 In response, I have answered the most frequently asked questions below.
 I hesitated to write this post because writing lots of positive things can easily be misinterpreted as bragging.
 I promise, I’m not.
 I just want to share my experiences because I think this post will help others who are considering the move.
-If any of it comes across as bragging, it is entirely accidental.

 How did you find your job vacancy?

 I found loads on the TES website.
 It has a section for international jobs and the vacancies can be filtered by position, location, etc. I’m sure that there are other avenues such as organisations (just google it like I did), but TES seemed like the simplest way.
-Applying for the jobs is easy; choosing the school and destination is the tricky part!
+Applying for the jobs is easy; choosing the destination is the tricky part!
 I remember researching not only the school and the cities, but about the positive/negative experiences of expats in those places.
 Search discussion forums and social media groups.
 Moving abroad is a massive change.
-Your research (or lack of) will determine whether it’s a good change for you or a bad one!
+Your research (or lack thereof) will determine whether it’s a good change for you or a bad one!

 What is the salary like?

 It wouldn’t be right to give an exact number.
 Let’s just say that my move abroad has made me much more financially comfortable.
 I enjoy a nice life with regular travel (see below), and I still have enough left over to save.
 Teaching abroad is generally a significant increase in salary.
 Furthermore, the salary for expat teachers is usually a package of additional benefits.
 These typically include housing allowance, flights and medical coverage.
 When you find vacancies, this information should be provided.
 You should also consider the place that you are moving to.
 How does the salary reflect the cost of living?
-Places like Hong Kong are famously expensive, whilst Thailand, for example, is extremely cheap.
+Places like Hong Kong are famously expensive, while Thailand, for example, is extremely cheap.
 The salaries will reflect this.

 What is the workload like?

 A colleague once told me, “There’s no ‘finish’ in teaching; there’s only ‘stop’.”
 I think that this applies to the whole world.
 Teaching is not a standard 9-5 and we wouldn’t want it to be.
 We keep working because we are passionate people who care about our children.
 However, it’s important to have a work/life balance, pursue hobbies and ‘switch off’.
 Your students will benefit from this as much as you will!
 I don’t know anybody in an international position who is unable to achieve this.
-My story of working all evenings and weekends is sadly the norm in England (and other places), but it’s not like that here.
+My story of working all evenings and weekends is sadly the norm in England (and some other places), but it’s not like that here.

 To read my other posts about workload, click here.